SV Werder Bremen: Supporters and rivals

 Bremen have a long-standing rivalry with fellow northern German club Hamburger SV, known as the Nordderby (English: "North derby").
 It goes beyond football, as there also is a historic rivalry between the cities of Hamburg and Bremen, dating back to the Middle Ages.
 The cities are separated by one hundred kilometers, and are the two biggest metropolises in northern Germany.
 Bayern Munich are another rival, dating back to the 1980s, when both sides were competing for domestic honours.
 Since the mid-2000s, Bremen fans have developed a dislike of Schalke 04, after they poached several Werder players over the years, including Aílton, Fabian Ernst, Mladen Krstajić, Oliver Reck, Frank Rost, and Franco Di Santo.

 Bremen have seven ultra groups: "Wanderers-Bremen", "The Infamous Youth", "Caillera", "L'Intesa Verde", "HB Crew", "Ultra Boys", and "UltrA-Team Bremen".
-Werder fans maintain friendly relationships with Rot-Weiss Essen, Austrian club SK Sturm Graz, and Israeli clubs Maccabi Haifa, and Hapoel Jerusalem.
+Werder fans maintain friendly relationships with FC St. Pauli, Cosenza, Austrian club SK Sturm Graz, and Israeli clubs Maccabi Haifa, and Hapoel Jerusalem.

 The anthem of Werder Bremen is "Lebenslang Grün-Weiß" by Bremen-based band Original Deutschmacher, which is also sung before every home game.
 After each Bremen goal, the song "I'm Gonna Be (500 Miles)" by The Proclaimers is played, preceded by the sound of a ship's horn.